capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - This would be something to be done for NetAddr, too, probably best by passing the protocol type as a symbol.

 _here is a general design decision:_
 Should the different behaviours be in one class or in several?
 We have:
+- local/internal/remote (any reason not to drop internal support?)
 - delayed(bundling)/instantaneous
 - connected/connectionless